ssciwr/Python-best-practices-course/Material_Part4_Pitfalls/README.md

 Python uses late binding, resulting that in closures variables are only looked up once the inner function is called.

 **Solution**: Make sure the referenced variables are either passed to the inner function or are set correctly in the surrounding scope.
 See the [example](https://github.com/ssciwr/Python-best-practices-course/blob/main/Material_Part4_Pitfalls/closure.py).

+**Task 1: Experiment with the different modules in this section and reproduce the error and the solution.**